 Hereditary hyperekplexia is a condition in which affected infants have increased muscle tone (hypertonia) and an exaggerated startle reaction to unexpected stimuli, especially loud noises.
 Following the startle reaction, infants experience a brief period in which they are very rigid and unable to move.
 During these rigid periods, some infants stop breathing, which, if prolonged, can be fatal.
-This condition may explain some cases of sudden infant death syndrome (SIDS), which is a major cause of unexplained death in babies younger than 1 year.
 Infants with hereditary hyperekplexia have hypertonia at all times, except when they are sleeping.

 Other signs and symptoms of hereditary hyperekplexia can include muscle twitches when falling asleep (hypnagogic myoclonus) and movements of the arms or legs while asleep.
 Some infants, when tapped on the nose, extend their head forward and have spasms of the limb and neck muscles.
 Rarely, infants with hereditary hyperekplexia experience recurrent seizures (epilepsy).

 The signs and symptoms of hereditary hyperekplexia typically fade by age 1.
 However, older individuals with hereditary hyperekplexia may still startle easily and have periods of rigidity, which can cause them to fall down.
-Some individuals with this condition have a low tolerance for crowded places and loud noises.
-Some affected people have persistent limb movements during sleep.
-Affected individuals who have epilepsy have the disorder throughout their lives.
+They may also continue to have hypnagogic myoclonus or movements during sleep.
+As they get older, individuals with this condition may have a low tolerance for crowded places and loud noises.
+People with hereditary hyperekplexia who have epilepsy have the seizure disorder throughout their lives.

 The exact prevalence of hereditary hyperekplexia is unknown.
-This condition has been identified in more than 70 families worldwide.
+This condition has been identified in more than 150 individuals worldwide.

-Approximately 80 percent of cases of hereditary hyperekplexia are caused by mutations in the GLRA1 gene.
+Most cases of hereditary hyperekplexia are caused by mutations in the GLRA1 gene.
 The GLRA1 gene provides instructions for making one part, the alpha (α)1 subunit, of the glycine receptor protein.
+When this protein attaches (binds) to glycine, signaling between cells is stopped.
 GLRA1 gene mutations lead to the production of a receptor that cannot properly respond to glycine.
-As a result, glycine is less able to transmit signals in the spinal cord and brainstem.
-Mutations in the other four genes account for a small percentage of all cases of hereditary hyperekplexia.
+As a result, glycine is less able to regulate signaling in the spinal cord and brainstem leading to increased cells signaling and the signs and symptoms of hereditary hyperekplexia.
+Mutations in other genes account for the remaining cases of hereditary hyperekplexia.

 Hereditary hyperekplexia has different inheritance patterns.